IP-LADS/project-TT/backend/README.md

 # Data

-Our dataset is saved externally -- i.e. the `project_TT/data` is not tracked by `git` and hence you need to download it separately.
+Our dataset is saved externally, i.e. the `project_TT/data` is not tracked by `git` and hence you need to download it separately.
 Check the slack channel for the instruction.